vishnushiri02/SARS-Cov2/notes/Work_documented.md

 ## Finding positions under pressure (BIG GOAL)

 The big goal is to find the positions under pressure.
-To obtain this, firstly the frequency of of mutation on each position of Spike RBD and NTD Epitopes are calculated.
+To obtain this, firstly the frequency of  mutation on each position of Spike RBD and NTD Epitopes are calculated.
 (RBD spike mutations in position 330-530, NTD(14-20,140-158,245-264) mutations)([[Question on the position|Work_documented.possible_questions#5-aaccording-to-uniprot-the-rbd-region-in-spike--is-319-541aa]]) For this the aa_substitution data obtained from GISAID was used.
 ![frequency interpolation](assets/Pics/Frequency_interpolation.png)

 **STEPS:**